nationalarchives/da-tre-dev-documentation/architecture-decision-records/007-TRE-Out-Subscription-mechanism.md

 * Cons
     *  Anyone who assumes the Role created by TRE can create triggers for lambda that is owned by the other teams (TDR, DRI etc).
 (Goes against 'The principle of least privilege')

+# Decision

+Option-2 with the SQS subscription method is the preferred option.

+# Consequences

+- The consumers which want to subscribe to TRE-OUT topic have to send a request to TRE team with SQS ARN and endpoint
+- TRE team has to create the subscription manually using the AWS console